capnramses/antons_opengl_tutorials_book/README.md

 `make -f Makefile.osx`

-* I just got an OS X machine and tweaked all the demos.
-See Issues tab for remaining tasks.

 ###Windows with GCC###

 I only provided 32-bit versions of the Makefile and libraries here.
+The 32-bit builds will run on all Windows machines - I use 32-bit builds on my 64-bit Windows.
 If you want to add a 64-bit build it's pretty easy to copy the 32-bit Makefile and change the folder.
 You will need to recompile GLFW, GLEW, AssImp, and Freetype though.
-The 32-bit builds will run on all Windows machines - I use 32-bit builds on my 64-bit Windows.

 * install the GNU Compiler Collection - usually by installing the MinGW toolkit. http://www.mingw.org/